parasol-aser/OMPRacer/README.md

 # OMPRacer

-Currently our tool is onlt provided as a binary.
+Currently our tool is only provided as a binary.

 The easiest way to try it out is to use our [docker image](https://hub.docker.com/repository/docker/bradswain/ompracer).